 - Scientists identify parts of brain involved in dreaming – The Guardian

-When most people dream they are unaware that they are dreaming.
-They believe that what they are experiencing is real until they wake up.
-Lucid dreaming is when a person realizes that what they are experiencing is in fact a dream.
+Most people are typically unaware that they are dreaming.
+They believe what they are experiencing to be real until they wake up.
+Lucid dreaming is when a person realizes that what they are experiencing is, in fact, a dream.

 The implications of lucid dreams can be very interesting, and the subject of speculation and popular fascination.
 For example, a lucid dreamer realizes that they have full control over the world around them and can do impossible things like fly or creatively manipulating the world around them.